XiulinGao/shade-flammability/README.md

 Project goals
 -------------

-- Determine the relationship between shade tolerance and flammability in 17 grass species.
+- Determine if species with increased shade tolerance are less flammable
-- Examine how species variations in fuel moisture content, phenology, leaf and culm traits, and canopy architecture traits will cause differences in flammability.
+- Examine how species variations in fuel moisture content, phenology, leaf traits, and canopy architecture will influence flammability
-- Determine how different grass species response to fire + aboveground biomass clipping.
+- Determine how plant traits and fire behavior influence post-fire plant response

 Methods
 ---------

-We grew plants in greenhouse from seeds (requested from USDA or bought from the nature's seed company), and applied 2 different light level treatments: 0% shade and 50% shade.
-For each light treatment we have 5 reps per species and these are located in 5 different blocks.
-Each block is evenly split into 0% and 50% light treatment.
-Within each pot we had 2 seedlings planted because that we used one for aboveground biomass measurement 4 months after treatment and the one for burning experiments 1 year after treatment.
+We grew 17 grass species in greenhouse from seeds (requested from USDA or bought from the nature's seed company), and applied 2 different light level treatments: 0% shade and 50% shade.
+For each light treatment we had 5 reps per species, and those were located in 5 blocks (split block design) with each block being evenly split into 0% and 50% light treatment.
+Within each pot we had 2 seedlings planted because we used one for aboveground biomass measurement 4 months after treatment and the other for burning experiments 1 year after treatment.

 See table 1 for plant trait measurements and table 2 for flammability measurements.